johnbarhorst/blog/blog_pages/Formatting_Markdown.md

 Digging into some styling of the blog itself now.
 Starting off with mobile of course.
 First and foremost, the font I'm using on the rest of my site is not very good for readability when there's that much text.
 I'm not going to try and reinvent the blog wheel just yet, so I went with the ever popular Roboto from Google fonts.

+I tried a few different ways of displaying error messages.
+First I thought to use block quotes, but I didn't feel like they stood out like I wanted them to.
+I dug through all the supported languages that Prism offers, and thought Python was going to be the best bet without writing all the styles myself.
+But then I found out you can actually specify 'none' as the language.
+This gives all the formatting and background without any key words or phrases getting weirdly highlighted.